danfuzz/samizdat/doc/library-guide/Value.md

 #### `dataOf(value) -> .`

-Returns the data payload of the value, if any.
+Returns the data payload of the given derived data value, if any.
 If the value has no data payload, this returns void.

-The only values that have data payloads accessible via this function are derived data values that were constructed with a payload.
+It is an error (terminating the runtime) to call this function on something other than a derived data value.

 #### `eq(value, other) -> logic`